 Florida is a modified comparative negligence state.
 This means you can still recover compensation after an accident—even if you share some blame—as long as you’re less than 51% at fault.
 Your financial recovery will be reduced in proportion to your responsibility.
 For instance, if you’re found 10% at fault in a crash with $100,000 in damages, you’d receive $90,000.

 Insurance companies often try to shift blame to minimize payouts.
-That’s why it’s critical to have a skilled legal team to protect your rights.
-At Allen Law, we gather strong evidence—medical records, witness statements, security footage, and more—to defend your claim and pursue maximum compensation.
+That’s why it’s critical to have a skilled professional team to protect your rights.
+At Allen Law, we will gather strong evidence—medical records, witness statements, security footage, and more—to defend your claim and pursue maximum compensation.
 If you’ve been injured, let us fight for fair compensation so you can focus on what’s most important: recovering and getting the treatment you need.

 Will My Case Go to Trial?